Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: -lite

 \subsection{Implementation details}

 The front end \techname{} is implemented as a full-stack web application using Next.js, a React-based framework for both front-end and back-end development.
 In the backend system, the data management and routing are handled entirely within Next.js.
-The tool is hosted on Amazon Web Services (AWS) during the user study, and GPT-4o is used as the language model (LLM) for enhanced AI capabilities.
+The tool is hosted on Amazon Web Services (AWS) during the user study.